Sexual Incidents in Adults Social Care; Evidence Review Briefing

 - Undertake further work to analyse additional data held by CQC and by local authorities, which is currently in the form of files attached to individual notifications and reports.

-- Consider options for a collecting and analysing data on incidents where staff are the victims.
+- Consider options for a collecting and analysing data on incidents where staff have experienced abuse.

 Training and development for staff and people drawing on services